Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Introduction

-The focus of this research is on the characterisation of benchmarking metrics, such as $T_1$ and $T_2$ times, into the Markovian or non-Markovian regimes to verify the applicability of simplifying assumptions used in the use of NISQ devices as test-beds for quantum dynamics.
-The methods used here are tested on IBMQ devices due to their accessibility and role as a flagship of the NISQ era, though the results and procedures are generalisable to other quantum devices.
-Furthermore, we offer a new method for real-time calibration of several hardware parameters within one comprehensive experimental process, which provides quantitative insight into the performance of each device to be accounted for in future experiments.
+The first point of this research is the characterisation of benchmarking metrics, such as $T_1$ and $T_2$ times, in the Markovian or non-Markovian regimes to verify the applicability of simplifying assumptions used in the use of NISQ devices as test beds for quantum dynamics.
+At first these noise models may seem too simple to be relevant, and although we are aware of the recent research on topics such as cross-talk noise \cite{Patterson2019, Sarovar2020, AshSaki2021, Rudinger2021, Zhao2022, Wang2022}, the investigations focused on in this work are only on local noise induced errors.
+The results of Arute et al. \cite{Arute2019} support this by demonstrating how only local noise models are necessary for this kind of tomography.
+The methods used here are tested on IBMQ devices due to their accessibility and commonality with the previously mentioned studies.
+It is important to note, however, that the framework produced in this work is hardware-agnostic, and can be used to characterise any qubit-based quantum system.
+The second point of this research is a framework which we offer as a new method for real-time calibration of several hardware parameters within one comprehensive procedure, which provides quantitative insight into the performance of each device to be accounted for in future quantum circuits.
 We also offer insight into the necessity of broad-scale tomography of these devices by showing situations in which a series of smaller tomography procedures can be equally effective and more efficient than the typical computationally expensive standard full tomography procedures.

 This paper is structured as follows.
-In \cref{sec:Background_Theory} we discuss the necessary theory behind the fields which overlap in this work.
-In \cref{sec:Experimental_Procedure} the experimental methodology is outlined.
-In \cref{sec:Analysis_and_Discussion} the experimental results are discussed in greater detail along with their implications.
-In \cref{sec:Conclusion} we summarise and provide concluding remarks.
+In Background Theory we discuss the necessary theory behind the fields that overlap in this work.
+In Framework we introduce the parameter extraction framework.
+In Demonstration Procedure the methodology of this demonstration is outlined.
+In Analysis and Discussion the results are discussed in greater detail along with their implications.
+In Conclusion we summarise and provide concluding remarks.